alice01m/BugReports/README.md

 2. Click on “About us”

 **Expected result:**
-The video should load and play automatically or be ready for the user to click play.
+:white_check_mark: The video should load and play automatically or be ready for the user to click play.

 **Actual result:**
-The following error message is displayed:
+:x: The following error message is displayed:
 *"The media could not be loaded, either because the server or network failed or because the format is not supported."*

 The video doesn’t load.